haberdashPI/ShammaModel.jl/README.md

 # ShammaModel

-A somewhat minimal implementation of the auditory spectrogram (`audiospect`) and cortical model (`cortical`) as described in the following paper:
+A somewhat minimal implementation of the auditory spectrogram (`Audiospect`) and cortical model (`cortical`, `scalefitler`, `ratefilter`) as described in the following paper:
+Refer to the documentation of each function (ala ? at the REPL)for more information.

 [Chi, T., Ru, P., & Shamma, S. A. (2005).
 Multiresolution spectrotemporal analysis of complex sounds.
 The Journal of the Acoustical Society of America,